Levels 7 & 8

 A description of broad characteristics of the Montessori middle school program is below.
 For a detailed, comprehensive description of the The Good Shepherd Catholic Montessori Middle School Program, click here.
 This link takes you to our Middle School Handbook, which includes:

 - The Student & Parent Agreements

-The Good Shepherd Catholic Montessori Montessori offers a unique and challenging environment for our 7th and 8th grade students.
+The Good Shepherd Catholic Montessori Montessori offers a unique and challenging environment for our 7th and 8th level students.
 Come see for yourself!